90-day roadmap: Growing AI visibility through AI search

 Does technical SEO still matter for AI search?

 Yes, more than ever.
-AI models rely heavily on clean site architecture, fast load times, and especially robust Schema Markup to understand your content's context and trust it as a source.
+AI models rely heavily on clean site architecture, fast load times, and especially Schema Markup that describes your content in detail, to understand its context and trust it as a source.

 What is the single most effective thing I can do right now?